emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 ## Thanks

 Our community's improvements are the result of the hard work of many people!
 Shared solutions take more time to develop, but we can all move forward together.
-These are our superpowers.

 Many thanks to Melanie Sumner for raising the profile of accessibility in Ember, the team behind ember-a11y, contributors involved in getting some features into Ember itself, Robert DeLuca for inspiring involvement, and everyone who encourages others to adopt accessible practices.